I think you'll be quite surprised at how easy it is to diagnose the fuel pump as good or bad.

 Place a shop towel around the Schrader valve.

-Connect a fuel pressure gauge to the Schrader valve on the fuel rail.
+Connect the fuel pressure test gauge to the Schrader valve.

-When ready have your helper crank the engine while you observe the fuel pressure tester gauge.
+When ready, ask your helper to cycle the key ON and OFF but don't crank the engine while you observe the fuel pressure tester's gauge.

-CASE 2: The fuel pump registered a pressure way below the specified range but not 0 PSI.
-This lets you know that the fuel pump is defective.
+CASE 2: The fuel pressure gauge registered the specified fuel pressure specification.
+This test result lets you know that the fuel pump is working properly.

-CASE 3: The fuel pump registered a pressure within the specified range.
-This lets you know that the fuel pump is working within normal parameters.
-In other words, it's not defective.
+CASE 3: The fuel pressure gauge has registered a fuel pressure well below specification.
+This test result indicates that the fuel pump is defective.